 with specific research topics focusing on robot adaptation and human-robot/swarm teaming in dynamic, unstructured, novel, and potentially adversarial environments.

-Our work is computational, in that we develop new algorithms, approaches, and software architectures that have provable properties to enable long-term collaborative autonomy.
-We focus on both basic and applied research that leads to fundamental new concepts and systems that can be demonstrated on real robots in human-centered applications, including underground reconnaissance, robot-assisted inspection, search and rescue, autonomous driving, Internet of Robotic Things (IoRT), among others where robots are a promising solution or a critical component.
+Our work is computational, in that we develop innovative algorithms, approaches, and software architectures that have provable properties to enable lifelong collaborative autonomy.
+We focus on both theoretical and applied research that leads to fundamentally new concepts and systems that can be demonstrated on real robots in real-world applications, including manufacturing, connected autonomous driving, robot-assisted inspection and repair, environment exploration and monitoring, Internet of Robotic Things (IoRT), among others where robots are a promising solution or a critical component.
 Our research leads to new robotics solutions with solid algorithmic foundations to address environmental, social and economic issues, impacting the state of national health, education, safety, productivity, efficiency, and the economy.

-We are looking for highly self-motivated students who are interested in human-centered robotics.
-If you are interested in my research and would like to work with me, please send me an email with your CV, transcripts and publications.
-For Ph.D. applicants, please be aware that I only accept students who apply or are currently enrolled in the Computer Science program at Mines.
+We are looking for highly self-motivated students who are interested in robotics, artificial intelligence, and machine learning.
+If you are interested in our research and would like to join the Human-Centered Robotics Lab, please send Dr. Zhang an email with your CV, transcripts and publications.